Kernel-Free Universum Quadratic Surface Twin Support Vector Machines for Imbalanced Data: Numerical Experiments

 For each experiment, a five-fold cross-validation procedure is applied.
-Each experiment is repeated ten times for each tested model in order to keep the results statistically meaningful.
-Means and standard deviations of the accuracy scores are recorded as the measurement of classification effectiveness.
-Ten percent of data samples from each class is randomly selected to generate Universum data by averaging each pair of samples from the two classes \cite{moosaei2023universum}.
+Each experiment is repeated ten times for each tested model to keep the results statistically meaningful.
+Means and standard deviations of the accuracy scores are recorded as the measurement of classification effectiveness. { \paragraph{Universum Data Generation.} To construct Universum data, we adopt the averaging technique described in~\cite{moosaei2023universum}.
+The procedure is detailed as follows: